arnoldlab/Workshop-2017.01.23-Justin-Shaffer-Phylogenetics/README.md

-# Workshop-materials
+# Phylogenetics workshop

-Files for workshops given during lab meeting
+Files for phylogenetics workshop given during lab meeting on January 23, 2017 by Justin Shaffer